AmaanAijaz/Traffic-Sign-Recognition/README.md

 This project belongs to the domain of Machine Learning with the help of OpeCV.

-The project involves training a model based o the dataset obtained on kaggle, (link:- https://www.kaggle.com/c/traffic-sign-recognition/overview ).
+The project involves training a model based on  the dataset obtained on kaggle, (link:- https://www.kaggle.com/c/traffic-sign-recognition/overview ).

 The data is coverted to a CSV file before the machine is trained on it.